overturetool/overturetool.github.io/_netmeetings/Net-Meeting-100.md

 See [Net Meeting Actions](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22action+net-meeting%22)

 * 80-1 No progress.
 JF is visiting PGL this week so hopefully they will find time to work on this.
-* 88-1 NP is suggesting to take a structured approach to this (NP will add the details about this to the Github tracker).
+* 88-1 NP is suggesting to take a structured approach to this (NP will add the details about this to the Github tracker later).
 In particular, Nico is suggesting to have a session about this at the next Overture workshop.
 * ...